umesh-webdev25/TalkEasy-VoiceAssistant/DailyTasks.md

 💡 The result?
 My assistant can now do more than just talk — it has a real skill that makes it practical in everyday scenarios.

+📰 Day 26 of 30 - Murf AI Voice Agent Challenge | Agent Special Skill 2 ⚡🤖

+Yesterday, I gave my AI Voice Agent its first special skill.
+Today, I added another — the ability to fetch the latest news in real time! 🗞️✨

+Here’s what I accomplished:

+✅ Integrated a news API into the agent’s skill set
+✅ Allowed the agent to fetch fresh, real-world updates on demand ✅ Blended the news results into the LLM’s conversational flow ✅ Converted the response into Murf-powered speech so the assistant can read out the news naturally

+💡 The result?
+My AI assistant can now act like a personal newsreader, keeping conversations informative and up-to-date.

+📹 Posted a demo below where the agent fetches and narrates the latest headlines — sounding less like a bot and more like a helpful companion. 🚀